 Matt J. Lauer, an executive vice president at Qorvis MSLGroup, said his organization told all its subcontractors to comply with federal lobbying regulations.
 He said his organization had a long history of filing full reports with authorities on its foreign agent lobbying activities.

 "Overall, we would have a very compliant and transparent process," Lauer said.
 "We encourage everyone to understand the guidelines set by the Department of Justice."

 But those Foreign Agents Registration Act's guidelines, first put in place over concerns about Nazi propagandists operating in the U.S. ahead of World War II, require the Justice Department to enforce them.
 Between 1966 to 2015, the Justice Department has brought only seven criminal cases involving the act, according to an inspector general report released in September.
 The report recommended the Justice Department's National Security Division, which oversees registrations, improve its oversight, including making sure filings are made on time.

 The Justice Department declined to comment.

-In recent months, the act has gotten more attention due to controversies surrounding the foreign work done by Trump's one-time campaign manager Paul Manafort and his former national security adviser Michael Flynn.
+In recent months, the act has gotten more attention due to controversies surrounding the foreign work done by President Donald Trump's one-time campaign manager Paul Manafort and his former national security advisor Michael Flynn.
 But Vladeck, the professor, said more needs to be done to make sure that the law to inform the public is properly enforced.

-"The whole point is that this (foreign lobbying) is perfectly legal," he said, "but we have a right to know."
+"The whole point is that this (foreign lobbying) is perfectly legal, but we have a right to know," he said.